git4example/genai-fsx-workshop-on-eks-auto/content/500_observability/520_vLLMandNeuronMonitoring.md

 ---
-title : "vLLM and Neuron Monitoring dashboards" weight : 520
+title : "Deploy vLLM & Neuron monitoring dashboards" weight : 520
 ---

 ### Overview

-In this section, you will setup vLLM and Neuron monitoring configurations and deploy the Grafana dashboards.
+It is important to have a mechanism that provides observability into Inference workloads, across metrics such as "prompt" & "generated" tokens, inference performance & queues, and also Accelerated Compute performance details.
+In this section you will setup & deploy Grafana based dashboards that will provide observability into inference workload, vLLM & Neuron performance metrics.

 ##### vLLM Monitoring Setup

 Deploy a serviceMonitor configuration so that prometheus can scrape metrics from the Mistral model service endpoint.

 ```bash
 cd /home/participant/environment/eks/genai/observability/
 kubectl apply -f vllm-servicemonitor.yaml
 ```

 ### Neuron Monitoring Setup